 All parties involved in an investigation or hearing, including witnesses, shall keep information concerning the investigation confidential.
 Violations of the confidentiality of other persons involved in a formal complaint, if identified and confirmed, may result in disciplinary or corrective action.

 An individual who has a complaint that involves unlawful discrimination may pursue remedies with outside agencies such as the Florida Commission on Human Relations (FCHR).
 Employees may also file complaints of unlawful discrimination externally with the Regional Office of the Equal Employment Opportunity Commission (EEOC), the Office of Federal Contract Compliance (OFCCP), or utilize private counsel as desired.
 Any employee who feels that they have a complaint regarding issues impacting their employment, not based on unlawful discrimination, harassment, or retaliation, should first attempt to informally resolve the problem through communications with their immediate supervisor and if necessary, with the next level of supervision.
-If the problem is not resolved, additional resources for employees include the Employee and Labor Relations Office, the Employee Ombuds Program, the Office of the Dean of the Faculties, and the Employee Assistance Program.
+If the problem is not resolved, additional resources for employees include the Employee and Labor Relations Office, the Employee Ombuds Program, the Faculty Development and Advancement, and the Employee Assistance Program.